schemaio/schema-js/README.md

 1. Collect credit card information without having it touch your server
 2. Build product and checkout pages without compromising sensitive data

-To use Schema.js, create an account on https://schema.io and get your public API key from Settings > API Keys.

 If you need help getting started, join our Slack channel at https://slack.schema.io.

 ### Stripe.js compatibility